Along the Magna Via Francigena trail: from Palermo to Agrigento on footSicilyDifficulty path:

 People who often walked on these lands have decided over the centuries to settle in this territory.

-From Racalmuto to Agrigento
+Walk from Racalmuto to Agrigento

 Penultimate day: the steps get slower, partly because of tiredness and partly because of the fear that everything will end too soon!